 Voluntary export restraints

-Voluntary export restraints are quota policies by exporting countries.
-The exporting country agrees to limit shipments’ volume, usually because of a political alliance or trade agreement.
+Voluntary export restraints are quota policies adopted by exporting countries.
+Under these, the country agrees to limit the volume of shipments, usually as part of a political alliance or trade agreement.

 Take, for example, the policy between Japan and the United States in 1981.
-Japan agreed to implement voluntary export restraints and limit exports of 1.68 million cars to the US per year.
+Japan agreed to implement voluntary export restraints and limit its exports to the US to 1.68 million cars per year.
 The figure then increased to 2.3 million in 1985.

 Administrative barriers